📌 Note: Additional Automations can be purchased as add-ons. For more information on adding new features please see the add-ons page in your nation.

 - A pop-up modal will display where you can give your automation a name and description.

-4. Now, pick who you want to send this automation to.
+Now, pick who you want to send this automation to.
+Automations can have either a list or a page as the source.

-6. Once you've selected a list, you'll be prompted to set up the first automated email.
+8. Once you've configured a source and any exclusion tags, you'll be prompted to set up the first automated email.
 Select your Broadcaster, enter the Email name, click Save and Continue and you will be taken to the email editor.
 (You can start from scratch or you can clone an existing mailing to use as a starting point).

 📌Note: All you need to enter is the Email Name.
 (The slug will be generated for you in the background, and you'll be able to change it later if you need to).